 4. Personally Greet Every Employee

 Every day, before I dig into my own work, I walk around my office and greet each of my employees personally.
 This demonstrates that I care about them, and that I value the work they do.
-Over the years, this small action has helped me build tremendous employee loyalty.
+Over the years, this small action has helped me build tremendous and successful employee loyalty.
 I highly recommend it!

 5. Talk to a Customer